-Class C: Small Vehicles.
-Any single vehicle with a GVWR less than 26,001 pounds falls in Group C, or any such vehicle towing another vehicle not in excess of 10,000 pounds GVWR.
+Class C - Small Vehicles: Any single vehicle with a GVWR less than 26,001 pounds falls in Group C, or any such vehicle towing another vehicle not in excess of 10,000 pounds GVWR.
 However, vehicles of this size are included in the CDL program only if they are:

-1) Designed to carry 16 or more passengers including the driver, or

-2) Used to transport hazardous materials in quantities requiring placarding under the Hazardous Materials Regulations (49 CFR Part 172, Subpart F) or 3) is carrying material listed as a select agent or toxin in 42 CFR Part 73.
+- 1. Designed to carry 16 or more passengers including the driver, or - 2.
+Used to transport hazardous materials in quantities requiring placarding under the Hazardous Materials Regulations (49 CFR Part 172, Subpart F) or - 3.
+Carrying material listed as a select agent or toxin in 42 CFR Part 73.